ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 ### Networking

-This is your chance to network with 100+ highly committed NHS digital specialists in an informal environment.
+This is your chance to network with 100+ highly committed health and care digital specialists in an informal environment.

 ### Contact